What you will learn

 Students participate in two formal planning meetings and an exit interview with program faculty.
 The planning meetings assist students to identify strengths, areas of improvement, and goals, as well as suggest strategies for success.
 The exit interview reviews student success, expectations, and outcomes.
 A student’s attendance at the planning meeting is mandatory, and the student may choose to invite family and/or support persons to attend in their meeting.

-- Comfort in an alternative learning environment designed for students with disabilities.
+- Comfort in an alternative learning environment designed for students with diverse learning needs

 - Grade 5 reading level.
-If an applicant does not have documentation of reading level, an informal reading assessment will be administered to determine their functional reading level.
-Lesser qualified applicants will be considered with the Department Head's approval.
+If an applicant does not have documentation of reading level, an informal reading assessment will be administered to determine their functional reading level; applicants who do not meet the requirement will be considered based on department approval

-- The desire and willingness to work in a professional kitchen, and perform tasks in an efficient and timely manner.
+- Desire and willingness to work in a professional kitchen, and perform tasks in an efficient and timely manner

 - This program is available to Canadian citizens and permanent residents.
 See program options for international students at VCC International.